lookymlive/lookym-live/memory-bank/progress.md

 - Address chat message ordering issues.
 - Implementar funcionalidad de seguimiento de usuarios.
 - Complete tests for core components and stores.

+## Future Development Plan

+For a detailed breakdown of planned features and improvements by role and quarter for 2025, please refer to the [Future Roadmap (2025)] section in `memory-bank/activeContext.md`.